openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 * :ref:`Set Up YouTube Channels`

-After your course teams upload an original video file in .mp4 or .mov format in Studio, an automated process begins to create additional formats and store them for you, ready for students to access, with the hosting services.
+When these preliminary tasks are complete, your course teams can upload original video files in .mp4 or .mov format to Studio.
+An automated process then begins to create additional formats and store them for you, ready for students to access, with the hosting services.

 .. important:: The tasks described in this section rely on the use of third-party tools and software.
 Because these tools are subject to change by